Chart Color Schemes

 Population growth drivers in Hamilton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Hamilton's population is around 7,351 as of Aug 2025.
-This reflects an increase of 583 people since the 2021 Census which reported a population of 6,768 people.
-The change is inferred from the estimated resident population of 7,317 in June 2024 and an additional 137 validated new addresses since then.
-This results in a density ratio of 4,482 persons per square kilometer, placing Hamilton in the top 10% of locations assessed by AreaSearch.
-Over the past decade, Hamilton has shown resilient growth with a compound annual growth rate of 1.9%, surpassing the state average.
+Hamilton's population is 7,352 as of November 2025.
+This shows an increase of 584 people since the 2021 Census, which reported a population of 6,768.
+The change is inferred from ABS estimated resident population data: 7,312 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 4,482 persons per square kilometer, placing Hamilton in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Hamilton's population growth rate was 1.9%, outpacing the state average.
 Overseas migration contributed approximately 87.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections for years post-2032, based on 2021 data.
-For areas not covered by these projections, proportional growth weightings are applied based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-Future population trends suggest an increase just below the median of statistical areas across the nation, with Hamilton expected to gain 876 persons by 2041, reflecting an increase of 11.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population trends suggest an increase just below the median of statistical areas across the nation, with Hamilton expected to gain 876 persons by 2041, reflecting a total increase of 11.3% over the 17 years.

 Frequently Asked Questions - Population